alan-turing-institute/nexus-allowlist/README.md

 # Nexus Allowlist

-A script for configuring [Sonatype Nexus Repository Manager OSS](https://github.com/sonatype/nexus-public) to only allow selected packages to be installed from proxy repositories.
+A package for configuring [Sonatype Nexus Repository Manager OSS](https://github.com/sonatype/nexus-public) to only allow selected packages to be installed from proxy repositories.

 Supports creating CRAN and PyPI proxies which allow either all, or only named packages.